dev7355608/perfect-vision/README.md

 ### Monochrome Special Effects

-If enabled, FXMaster's and Token Magic FX's special effects are affected by monochrome vision.
+If enabled, special effects are affected by monochrome vision.
 Otherwise, they are not.
 Special effects attached to tokens are only affected by this setting if *Monochrome Token Icons* is enabled as well.

 ### Force Monochrome Vision

+> Removed in PV 1.9.0 / FVTT 0.8.5: Use the new scene setting *Saturation Level*, check the box, and set it to 0.

 If disabled, monochrome vision is affected by the scene's *Darkness Level*.
 If the scene's *Darkness Level* is 0, it looks the same as it would with non-monochrome vision.
 But as the *Darkness Level* increases the saturation decreases accordingly.
 If enabled, monochrome vision is always completely monochrome.

 ### Fog of War Weather

+> Removed in PV 1.9.0 / FVTT 0.8.5.
+Weather is only visible in line-of-sight now by default.

 If enabled, weather effects are visible in the fog of war.
 Otherwise, weather is only visible in line-of-sight.

 ### Actual Fog of War

+> Removed in PV 1.9.0 / FVTT 0.8.5.

 If enabled, the fog of war is overlaid with a fog effect.